Initialize Your Project

 Section titled “Phase 1: Project Name”Choose the name shown in the app, emails, and admin UI.

-Phase 2: Domain Model
+Phase 2: Domain Path

 Phase 3: Auth and Access